Jphn/sloot/README.md

 # sloot
-here we have a realy simple app that i created to help me in my work routine.
+Here we have a realy simple app that i created to help me in my work routine.
+Unfortunately it isn't under development anymore.
+But I wanna rebuild it using ReactJS.